Carve Out & Contract Standardization

 Traditional v.
 Value-Based Contracting

-Traditional contracting for clotting factor is straightforward.
-The pharmacy that dispenses clotting factor is typically reimbursed either a fixed per unit rate or a percentage discount off Average Wholesale Price (AWP) as determined in the contract.
+Traditional contracting for factor replacement therapy is straightforward.
+The pharmacy that dispenses replacement therapy is typically reimbursed, either a fixed per unit rate or a percentage discount off Average Wholesale Price (AWP) as determined in the contract.

 Value-based contracting is more complex and involves outcomes measures.
-For example, if clotting factor was 100% effective (zero bleeds during a given timeframe), the manufacturer is not required to provide a refund to the payer.
-If clotting factor was less effective (bleeds occurred during a given timeframe), the manufacturer provides a refund to the payer.
+For example, if factor replacement therapy is 100% effective (zero bleeds during a given timeframe), the manufacturer is not required to provide a refund to the payer.
+If not fully effective (bleeds occurred during a given timeframe), the manufacturer provides a refund to the payer.

 Today, hemophilia medications are mostly reimbursed under the more traditional contracting model.
 However, as gene therapy becomes more readily available to treat hemophilia, it is likely that more value-based contracting will be implemented.